ODM2/CZ-Manager/docs/source/index.rst

 .. code:: bash

-  conda create -n ENVNAME python=2.7 --file requirements.txt --file requirements-dev.txt
+  conda create -n ENVNAME python=2.7 --file requirements.txt --file requirements-dev.txt --channel conda-forge

 You will need to run ``extrasql.sql`` on a postgreSQL instance of ODM2, a blank schema script can be found here: